sampsyo/cs6120/content/blog/2019-09-25-faster-interpreter.md

 # What else could be done?

-If we continue to develop the interpreter, it would be worthwhile to try and overhaul our parsing logic to enable deserializing variable identifiers and operations into numerical representations.
+If we continue to develop the interpreter, it would be worthwhile to try adding some interpreter optimizations (e.g. those found [here](https://github.com/status-im/nimbus/wiki/Interpreter-optimization-resources)) to squeeze out more speed.
-This would enable us to try adding some interpreter optimizations (e.g. those found [here](https://github.com/status-im/nimbus/wiki/Interpreter-optimization-resources)) to squeeze out more speed.
-It isn't immediately clear how to best do this, given the challenges we encountered in attempting it.
-One (fairly hacky) approach could be to use macros to generate poor-man's generics: A copy of each IR type for `String` (for deserialization) and a version for indices/numerical representations (for interpretation).
-This would increase code size (though so do generics) and feels like a brittle solution.
-Another option is to use `unsafe` features and global mutable state to perform the transformation between strings and numerical representations during deserialization;
-this could work, but feels like an abuse of the language.
-Ideally, there is a way to get Serde to implement deserialization logic only for the string-based generic specialization of the IR types, but it's not clear if this is possible.

 Aside from adding interpreter implementation optimizations, it would also be interesting to apply CFG-level optimizations and compile Bril to some optimized in-memory bytecode representation for